Peddle your porn if you must, but don’t preach

 It’s – well, I am only about a quarter of the way through a massive 4,022 word dispatch from Sydney, Australia, and – boy oh boy – I don’t know how much detail you can take.

-It’s a report about the famous film star who has it away with a Qantas flight attendant in the toilet at 35,000ft, and for all those tragic members of the male sex who have ever wondered how a gorgeous 5ft 9in blonde Australian air stewardess might respond to your overtures, here is the answer.
+It’s a report about the famous film star from a adultseqrch site who has it away with a Qantas flight attendant in the toilet at 35,000ft, and for all those tragic members of the male sex who have ever wondered how a gorgeous 5ft 9in blonde Australian air stewardess might respond to your overtures, here is the answer.

 “He held my hands.
 Then he started kissing me.
 The kissing was very passionate and his hands were all over me.
 I just melted.
 He was caressing my neck, holding my head and starting to undo the buttons on my dress.
 The way he was going, he would have made love to me right there.